IROB ANINA CIVIL SOCIETY (IACS) is a nonprofit certified in #Canada and operating globally. One of our objectives is advocating for #Irob & #Tigray.

 Other important custom that made Irob historically unique, especially compared to the highland society, was relative democratic norms.
 The Irobs had their own electoral system with which they elected their leaders.
 The leaders used to elect the top leader known as Ona among themselves.
 The Irobs also had a democratic familial relationship, and other democratic norms.
 But those norms and traditions have been suppressed by consecutive antidemocratic regional and national governments.

 Today’s Irob, especially after the 1998 Eritrean Occupation, is different.
 The Irob people endured many natural and manmade hardships.
 Especially following the 1998 invasion and occupation of Irob territory by Eritrea, many clues indicate that, Irob in fact might be heading towards collapse.
 The two years of occupation, the war and its aftermath destroyed the socio-economic fabric of Irob community.
 Subsequently Irob became almost unrecognizable.
 The forest and all big trees that we once knew are not there.
 The two years stay of the Eritrean occupying force in Irob-land caused massive destruction of the environment and contributed to desertification of the area.
 Animal rearing which was part of Irob livelihood in the occupied area is unthinkable now.
 The social, environmental and infrastructural destruction is immense.
 Irob is still suffering from this destruction after two decades.

-The above information about Irob is before the ongoing genecidal war wagged on Tigray by the Ethiopian Government, the Eritrean Government and the Amhara State Government.
+The above information about Irob is before the ongoing genocidal war was wagged on Tigray by the Ethiopian Government, the Eritrean Government and the Amhara State Government.

-IROB is currently under the full control of the Eritrean invading force.
-We will uplaud more uptodate content/information.
-Stay tuned.
+* Irob is under the illegal, violent, and abusive occupation of the Eritrean invading force.
+We will uplaud more uptodate content/information soon.